How to install the groundworks for an artificial grass lawn

-We lay 3×2 timber fixings around the perimeter of the area .
+We lay 3″ x 2″ timber fixings around the perimeter of the area.
 To secure them I dig a trench a little wider than the timber.
 I then add concrete (a mix of ballast and cement) to the trench and set the timbers in it.
-I use plenty of concrete to make sure the timber will not move over time and I make sure it sits just below the level we wish the grass to be finished to , depending on the grass depth.
+I use plenty of concrete to make sure the timber will not move over time and I make sure it sits just below the level we wish the grass to be finished to, depending on the grass depth.

 Prepare the sub-base

 Add 2 to 4 inches of Mot Type1 aggregate

 Just like in the preparation of roads professionally installed artificial grass requires a good sub-base so that the grass remains nice and flat.
-I start by using a 2-3 inch layer of Mot type1 aggregate .
+I start by using a 2-3 inch layer of Mot Type1 aggregate .
 I will only look to use chippings or Type 2 as an alternative if there is a drainage issue.
 These alternatives will be considered as there is less dust in the mix.
 To speed up the process and to save my back I use a Mini Digger where room allows to bring in and spread the Type 1 aggregate.

 Add 1 inch of Granite Dust

 Screed the area

 I now get down on my hands and knees and with a piece of Timber Screed (3′ x 2″ timber cut to approx 1.5m) the whole area to make it as smooth as possible.
 If the Granno is dry I periodically spray it with water to reduce dust.
-I work around the edge so the base it completely level with the timbers and drag the granite dust back making sure it is left in a nice hard but smooth shape.
+I work around the edge so the base is completely level with the timbers and drag the granite dust back making sure it is left in a nice hard but smooth shape.
 I generally go in semi circular motions.
-The reason I screed is because the artificial grass will mirror what is beneath it ie if you have lumpy groundworks your artificial lawn will be the same.
+The reason I screed is because the artificial grass will mirror what is beneath it i.e. if you have lumpy groundworks your artificial lawn will be the same.